mono/md-website/developers/building-monodevelop.md

     make
     make run

 **NOTE:** DO NOT use *configure --select* on Mac - the Mac profile passes adds required arguments to the configuration of *main*.
 Instead edit *profiles/mac* manually to add any additional modules.

 **IMPORTANT**: Do not install MonoDevelop into the install prefix.
 MonoDevelop will pick up libraries from the prefix automatically.
 If you configured with a non-default prefix, then when you build an app bundle, the **entire prefix** will be merged into the app bundle.

+**Things you might have to do before running the `configure` script**

+1. , tell aclocal where to find the pkgconfig M4 macro (pkg.m4), e.g.

+       export ACLOCAL_FLAGS="-I /Library/Frameworks/Mono.framework/Versions/Current/share/aclocal"

+   Comment: this did not appear necessary

+2. Ensure that the Mono framework comes first in your PATH so you do not end up accidentally using conflicting versions of utilities from packages such as MacPorts:

+       export PATH="/Library/Frameworks/Mono.framework/Versions/Current/bin:$PATH"

+   Comment: this did not appear necessary

+3. Add the GTK+ libraries' location to the Mac dynamic loader path:

+       export DYLD_FALLBACK_LIBRARY_PATH=/Library/Frameworks/Mono.framework/Versions/Current/lib:/lib:/usr/lib

+   Comment: this did not appear necessary

 #### Building extras